chochain/eforth/orig/40x/README.md

     void   (*xt)(void);
     int    immd;
 };
-+ it simpify the classic field management of Forth
++ it simplify the classic field management of Forth
 - extra space to store the name and code pointers
 </pre>